Raluca3012/upb-fils-ma.github.io/docs/project/2024/mihaela_raluca.dorobantu/index.md

 - **Narrow Passage**: When the robot navigates through tight spaces.
 - **Recharge Needed**: When the battery level is low, indicating the need to return to its charging station.

-This autonomous robot includes a Bluetooth module for real-time data transmission to a PC, allowing users to monitor the robot remotely.
+This autonomous robot includes a Bluetooth module for real-time data transmission to a PC, allowing users to monitor and control the robot remotely.
 The design prioritizes efficiency, activating sensors and navigation systems only when necessary to conserve power and extend operational periods.

 ## Motivation